 Nutrition is a young science, and there’s so much we don’t yet know about how food affects health.
 But one thing experts agree on is that fiber is absolutely a good thing.

 Fiber is a type of carbohydrate that your body can’t digest.
 It’s found in unprocessed plant foods, like fruits, vegetables, whole grains, legumes, nuts, and seeds.
-The Institute of Medicine recommends at least 38 grams of fiber per day for men 50 and younger, and at least 25 grams per day for women 50 and younger.
+The Academy of Nutrition and Dietetics recommends at least 38 grams of fiber per day for men 50 and younger, and at least 25 grams per day for women 50 and younger.
 The recommended amounts for men and women over 50 decreases to 30 grams and 21 grams, respectively.
 That’s because overall calorie consumption tends to decrease with age.

 There are two types of fiber, each with unique health benefits.
 Soluble fiber dissolves into a gel during digestion, while insoluble fiber stays intact.
 If you’re eating a variety of plant-based foods every day, you’re likely getting a good mix of both.